cloudnativeessentials/dra-tutorial/README.md

 Create multiple Pods that reference the ResourceClaimTemplate:

-Use a Deployment to create multiple Pods that refers to the same ResourceClaimTemplate:
+Use a Job to create multiple Pods that refers to the same ResourceClaimTemplate.
+Take a look at the Job manifest:

 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/job.yaml